kimpham54/rust-book-homework-kim/README.md

 compiled vs interpreted language - interpret is like translating on the fly, compile is building the program in an assembly language that can be understood

 having worked in other languages for web development, systems cares much more about performance, different from approach of using programming for data analysis/business logic

+- rust is a static strongly typed language - static - check the types and look for errors during compile time before running program. dynamic you find out when running. strong - checks types and enfroces you use them, need to convert mix types to use together. can't mix or match types like in JS. e.g. rust once you assign a var a type can't change

+- looking at methods or function signatures helps you understand what's going on, esp with strings

 ### Ways to get help
 - stack overflow